 Hotel.
-A building in which temporary lodging or board and lodging are provided and offered to the public for compensation and in which ingress and egress to and from all rooms is made through an inside lobby or office supervised by a person in charge at all hours.
-As such, it is open to the public.
-Compensation is assessed on a day-to-day basis.
+A building in which temporary lodging or board and lodging are provided and offered to the public for compensation and in which ingress and egress to and from all rooms is made through an inside lobby or office supervised by a person in charge at all hours and which may include additional facilities and services, such as restaurants, meeting rooms, and recreational facilities.